CosX/presentations/2024-03-12-very-nice-novacare/2024-03-12-very-nice-novacare.md

 ## Sky kan være dyrt 🌩️

 note: the cloud is a remarkable technology in it's own right.
-Its easy to set up and you don't need to maintain the physical machines running your software.
+Its easy to set up services and you don't need to maintain the physical machines running your software.
 When using the cloud, you will use computing power and compute isn't cheap.
 Cloud costs can also bite you when "pay as you go" plans can rack up the bills when unexpected spikes in traffic occur.

 ---